cosmofur/EX716/README.md

              FSAV, Pushes to the stack, a compact version of the condiitonal flags.
 Useful for preserving a conditional state before doing addional calculations before restorting it.

-             FLOD, Restors the Flag state from the previous FSAV.
+             FLOD, Restores the Flag state from the previous FSAV.
 Need to make sure stack is clear back to what it was after FSAV or may result in unwanted flag states.